 When it comes to our valued SweepStars, we pay between 80% and 96% of the total booking fee to our SweepStars based on their experience (while the SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs) .
 This is in line with other on-demand platforms.
 The SweepStar is responsible for paying for their transport.

-- Our per hour rate for SweepStars is between 80% and 96%, while during their first 2 to 3 month trial on the platform they start at 65% of the hourly rate.
+- Our per hour rate for SweepStars is between 80% and 96%, while during their first 2 to 3 month trial on the platform they receive 65% of the hourly rate.

 - Our average booking time is 7.1 hours, or about R210 per day.
 This equates to around R4k a month.

 - The earning is a flat rate and the total amount is related to hours worked, however, we limit the type of work being done to basic housework.

 - SweepStars do pay for their own transport and data, and our teams use various means to ensure that transport costs are minimized.

 - Regarding data, the SweepStar app has been 'zero-rated' meaning that SweepStars are able to make use of the app for free (the SweepStar app includes map functionality).
 Our SweepStar app was specifically designed differently from our customer-facing app, with low data usage and simple ease of use in mind.

 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).

 - We introduced tipping so that we could allow clients who can afford to pay their SweepStars more, to do so.
 Tips are paid in full to SweepStars, with SweepSouth taking no margin and paying the the bank processing fee of R3 (on average) per tip, which ensures SweepStars receive the full tip.
 We also have clients who prefer to tip in cash.